 In her first year at the School of Public Policy and Governance, Kristen was a policy consultant with the Public Good Initiative.
 She helped created a strategic business plan for social enterprise for CultureLink, a not-for-profit that facilitates the settlement of newcomers in Toronto.

-Kristen has spent her summer working with the federal government at Indigenous and Northern Affairs Canada, as an Funding Services and Evaluation Intern.
-In this position, she collaborated with twelve other students to produce an evaluation report researching questions related to the Indian Act and self-government for First Nation communities, as well as supported the daily activities of the Funding Services directorate.
+This summer, Kristen is working at Indigenous and Northern Affairs Canada, as a Funding Services and Evaluation Intern.
+In this position, she collaborated with twelve other students to produce an evaluation report researching questions related to the Indian Act and self-government for First Nation communities.
+Also, she supported the daily activities of the Funding Services directorate.